November 14, 2019

 More transition options

 Once upon a time, the only options for transitioning out of a dental practice were to sell to another dentist or close its doors.
 But today, the options are seemingly endless.
-You can choose to sell your practice in whole or a portion to a partner for a longer-term transition plan, sell your practice but continue to work as an associate, merge with another successful dental practice, affiliate with a dental service organization, among others.
+You can choose to sell your practice in whole or a portion to a partner for a longer-term transition plan, sell your practice but continue to work as an associate, merge with another successful dental practice, or affiliate with a dental service organization (DSO), among others.

 Your options aren’t limited to the type of transition but also the offers you receive.
 If you wait until the last minute to transition out of your practice, you may be stuck in a situation where you have to take the first offer you receive.
 By starting early, you can be more discerning on offers that come in and truly only move forward with the one with which you feel most comfortable.

 The necessary step of valuating your dental practice not only helps determine which type of transition would be best, but also tells you what upgrades need to be made before selling your business.
 If the value of your practice isn’t enough to clear your debts, you can decide if you need a few more years to build up the value of your practice before taking that next step.

 Learn more about your transition options with the e-book “Strategies for Transition,” then contact the experts at Professional Transition Strategies to begin the process.